 There are many exceptional rods on the market in 2020.
 Some of these rods are what we call "Rocket-Launchers".
 The Sage X, Scott Radian and the Orvis Helios 3D come to mind.
 These rods help the caster create high-line speeds and are exceptionally accurate at many distances.
 On the other hand, there are some rods that are short- range sniper tools that are exceptionally accurate to a point and do a great job in protecting light tippet but fall short when it comes to throwing the Long Bomb.
 The Winston Pure, Scott G Series and Sage LL fall in this category.
 All of these rods are priced over $700 and do their stated job very well.
 Every rod listed are the Stars of their Team.

 The Beulah Guide Series comes in weights 3 thru 7, with a 9 and 10 footer in the Big Boy 7 weight.
-All Guide Series rods are designed here in Oregon by the great folks at Beulah and are made in South Korea.
+All Guide Series rods are designed here in Oregon by the great folks at Beulah and built overseas.
 Workmanship is solid and the attractive Dark Olive blanks fit perfectly in the freshwater world.

 The 3 wt. is the perfect small stream rod.
 From throwing dries on the Crooked or the Upper Deschutes between Crane Prairie and Lava Lake for brookies, the 3wt.
 Guide Series is going to be like the old labrador that travels with you everywhere.
 For some off the beaten path waters, look to the West side of the Cascades that drain the McKenize, Upper Willamette and the Santiam drainages.
 It's as much fun as you can have standing up.
 A Rio Gold or the Scientific Angler (SA) Trout Taper will match up nicely with the rod and provide the delicate touch required.